Becoming a Clinical Supervisor FAQs

-Beside every great veterinary nurse is a great clinical coach, who supported them through their formal training and helped them develop their practical skills in practice.
+Beside every great veterinary nurse is a great clinical supervisor/coach, who supported them through their formal training and helped them develop their practical skills in practice.

-To answer that question, read more about what clinical coaches do, what you can get out of it and the training process…
+To answer that question, read more about what clinical supervisors do, what you can get out of it and the training process…

-The main role of the clinical coach is to support an SVN in practice and provide opportunities to ensure they complete their Nursing Progress Log (NPL) or e-portfolio.
+The main role of the clinical supervisor is to support a student veterinary nurse (SVN) in practice and provide opportunities to ensure they complete their Nursing Progress Log (NPL) or e-portfolio.
 The role can be summarised as follows:

 Provide support and opportunities for an SVN to complete the NPL or online e-portfolio